 - Learn where to locate job postings for hospitals that employ acupuncturists

-- Learn the mistakes I have made along the way and how to avoid them
+- Vicariously learn from the mistakes that I and others have made along the way

-- Learn how to prepare for an interview that will create a lasting impression
+- Learn how to prepare for interviews and create a lasting impression

 - Find out what hospitals are looking for in an acupuncture provider